franciscofpereira/Beyond-Mars/README.md

 ```
 Once the simulator is opened, load the circuit file (`projeto36.cir`) and the source code (`projeto36.asm`).

-Open the `Media Center` component on the circuit to view the display.
+ - Open the `Media Center` component on the circuit to view the display.
+ - Open the `Keyboard` component on the circuit to view the keyboard.
+ - Open the `Energy Display` component on the circuit to view the spaceship's energy levels.

 Finally, under the `Simulation` tab, press play.

-If you followed these steps accordingly you're game should be running!
+If you followed these steps accordingly your game should be running!